lakshikaa/German-Wizard/index.md

   <li>Zwanzig- Twenty</li>
     </ul>

+    <h2> Basic phrases.</h2>
-    <h2> Basic phrases.
-Here, below you can find some simple sentences you can contruct with the use of numbers.
-First, the  german sentence is given followed by the english translation. </h2>
+    <p>Here, below you can find some simple sentences you can contruct with the use of numbers.
+First, the  german sentence is given followed by the english translation.</p>

   <p>Wie alt bist du?- How old are you?</p>
 <ol>